The Indonesia Channel

-The Indonesia Channel was an international English-language TV channel based in Jakarta, Indonesia, the channel was run by an international team of broadcast professionals, acquiring and producing content for global distribution.
+The Indonesia Channel is an international English-language television channel based in Jakarta, Indonesia.
+The channel is run by an international team of broadcast professionals, acquiring and producing content for global distribution.

-The programming lineup blended hot entertainment programs with compelling news and talk shows.
+The programming lineup blends hot entertainment programs with compelling news and talk shows.

-Launched in June 2014, the network aired news programs, lifestyle programs, talk show programs, food programs, travel programs, sports programs, TV dramas under Drama Hour, and films under Indocinema.
+Launched in June 2014, the network airs news programs, lifestyle programs, talk show programs, food programs, travel programs, sports programs, TV dramas under Drama Hour, and films under Indocinema.

-The Indonesia Channel was privately funded and the channel was owned by PT Melia Media International.
+The Indonesia Channel is privately funded and the channel is currently owned by PT Melia Media International.

-The Indonesia Channel ceased operations in Indonesia, Hong Kong, Malaysia, Netherlands, Philippines, Singapore, & United States on 29 February 2016.

-The Indonesia Channel relaunched on 2 October 2019.

-The Indonesia Channel ceased operations yet again in Indonesia, Hong Kong, Malaysia, Netherlands, Philippines, Singapore, & United States on 31 March 2023.
+The first incarnation was shut down in Asia and parts of Europe and North America on 29 February 2016.
+The second incarnation was introduced on 2 October 2019.

+The second incarnation was shut down in Asia and parts of Europe and North America on 31 March 2023.
+The third and current incarnation was introduced on 1 January 2026.